Latest posts

 Join us or reach out (hello at spiraldb dot com).

 P.S.
-If you're sttill managing data in spreadsheets, this post isn't for you.
+If you're still managing data in spreadsheets, this post isn't for you.
 Yet.